Rules of Engagement

 Additional flags and switches

-Section titled “Additional flags and switches”- can add dependencies on demand that will need to be installed.
+Section titled “Additional flags and switches”- Can add dependencies on demand that will need to be installed.

 -c

-for cmake and-cd
+for CMake and-cd

-for cache dependencies. - the script will require you to install these on demand.
+for cache dependencies. - The script will require you to install these on demand.

 - Using